jrengdahl/H503/README.txt

 -- trace port
 -- SPI flash

-Otherwise the board is very minimal: power reulator, crystal oscillator, connectors, a reset button, the BOOT0 button is also an GPIO input, and one LED.
+Otherwise the board is very minimal: power regulator, crystal oscillator, connectors, a reset button, the BOOT0 button is also an GPIO input, and one LED.
 I put a Winbond SPI flash on it because I want to learn how to use them.

-The microcontroller pinout is recorded in a CubeMX project, H503.kicad/H503.ioc.
+The microcontroller pinout is captured in a CubeMX project, H503.kicad/H503.ioc.
 This is a sample CubeMX project I used as reference for the board design, which shows a possible maximum usage of the pins.
-The separate H503.ioc used by the firmware project only enables the pins that are currently supported by the firmware.
+The separate ./H503.ioc used by the firmware project only enables the pins that are currently supported by the firmware.

 Building the board is not hard.
 I do my soldering under a 1959 StereoZoom microscope using a very fine-tip pencil, and SMT solder paste